demchenkoe/node-amqp-rpc/README.md

 #AMQP-RPC

 RPC library based on AMQP protocol.
-Tested with RabbitMQ under ubuntu.
+Tested with RabbitMQ on the highload project.

 ###Install RabitMQ